Green lifts Old Dominion over WKU 62-56 for CUSA title

+FRISCO, Texas (AP) — Xavier Green and Ahmad Caver wore winners’ basketball nets as necklaces Saturday night.

-FRISCO, Texas (AP) — Xavier Green scored 14 of his game-high 16 points in the second half to lead Old Dominion to a 62-56 victory over Western Kentucky in the Conference USA Tournament championship game on Saturday night.
+Green scored 14 of his 16 points in the second half to lead Old Dominion to a 62-56 victory over Western Kentucky in the Conference USA Tournament championship game.

 Top-seeded Old Dominion (26-8), the eighth-stingiest scoring defense in the latest NCAA statistics (61.2 points per game), won three tournament games by a total of nine points to earn its first NCAA Tournament berth since 2011.

-Western Kentucky (20-14) was the second seed.
+“(The NCAA berth) hasn’t hit me yet,” Green said.
+“I think it’s going to hit me later, like when I’m in the shower by myself or when I talk to my mom.”

 With ODU trailing 37-34, Green made a traditional three-point play to tie the game and added two 3-pointers for the lead.

-WKU came back to tie the game at 47-47 before C-USA Player of the Year B.J.
+WKU came back to tie it at 47 before C-USA Player of the Year B.J.
 Stith scored to break the tie.
 Green added another 3-pointer for a 54-48 lead and the Hilltoppers didn’t move within four points after that.

-Stith scored 13 points and teammate Ahmad Caver had 10 to go with nine assists.
+Stith scored 13 points.
 Charles Bassey led WKU with 12 points, Josh Anderson scored 11 and Jared Savage had 10.

+ODU won 25 games last season but didn’t go to a postseason tournament.

 BIG PICTURE

-Western Kentucky: C-USA Freshman of the Year Charles Bassey struggled in the first half but finished with a game-high 10 rebounds. .
-WKU made only 18 of 52 field goal attempts (35 percent). . the Hilltoppers finished with 20-plus wins for the 45th time in program history.
+Western Kentucky: C-USA Freshman of the Year Charles Bassey struggled in the first half (four points, three rebounds) but finished with a game-high 10 rebounds. … WKU made only 18 of 52 field goal attempts (35 percent). … The Hilltoppers finished with 20-plus wins for the 45th time in program history. … They were 0-3 against ODU.

-Old Dominion: The Monarchs became the fifth C-USA team to win both the regular-season and tournament championship in the same season. .
-ODU lost to Butler 60-58 in the first round of the 2011 tournament and has a 3-11 all-time record in NCAA Division I play.
+Old Dominion: The Monarchs became the fifth C-USA team to win both the regular-season and tournament championship in the same season. … ODU lost to Butler 60-58 in the first round of the 2011 tournament and has a 3-11 record in NCAA Division I Tournament play.
 The Monarchs’ last postseason berth came in 2016, when they were the Vegas 16 champions.

 UP NEXT